-- Use the kcos deployment available-updates command to get a list of online packages that are available for deployment. - If the package name and version number string includes spaces, then enclose it in double-quotes. - KCOS will ignore the command if it specifies a package that is already installed.

-kcos deployment packages show
+- Use the kcos deployment available-updates command to get a list of online packages that are available for deployment. - If the package name and version number string includes spaces, then enclose it in doublequotes. - KCOS will ignore the command if it specifies a package that is already installed. - The kcos deployment online-install command always creates a snapshot of the system before installing any aps-kcos packages (such as aps-kcos/9.17.39 shown in the examples above).
+The snapshot name will be: